Guatemala: Ex-economy minister sought on graft charges

 Prosecutors allege that between 2012 and 2015, lawmakers received bribes through then-Vice President Roxana Baldetti in return for passing various bills, including one which benefited the telecom TIGO.
 Valladares, who at the time was the company’s legal representative, is alleged to have given money to Baldetti to be relayed to the lawmakers.

+Also Thursday, former lawmaker Marco Antonio Lemus was arrested in a case announced by the Special Prosecutor Against Impunity.
+Lemus was accused of using his position to direct government contracts to associates.
+He was arrested in Guatemala City on influence peddling charges.

-The announcement signaled that for a second day after the change of government, which opened up previously shielded officials to investigation and prosecution, authorities were continuing to move against people suspected of corruption.
+The announcements signaled that for a second day after the change of government, which opened up previously shielded officials to investigation and prosecution, authorities were continuing to move against people suspected of corruption.

 The former mayor of the department, or province, of Quiche was detained in a case of purported illicit electoral financing from the 2015 campaign.